 It is crucial to have a merchant account to receive funds through an online payment gateway.

 What is a merchant account?
 It’s used when customers make an online payment through a payment gateway; the money is temporarily transferred to a separate retailer account.
-This is different from the actual bank account.
+This is different from the existing bank account.
+The cash stored in a merchant account has to wait until it gets approved by the customer’s processing bank.
+After approval, the money is transferred to the bank account.

 10. Recurring Billing

 Recurring billing allows retailers to set up an automatic billing cycle for their customers, making it an absolute necessity for companies with monthly payment plans.
 Subscription-based services like Netflix run on a recurring payment model.
+Moreover, non-profits have found utility in recurring billing, as this functionality enables organizations to collect funds from regular contributors effortlessly.

 11. Mobile Payments

 Mobile payments are powered by payment gateways but are optimized for mobile devices like phones and tablets.
-The rise of digital mobile wallets like Apple Pay, Google Pay, Samsung Pay, etc. has changed how customers pay through mobile, and payment gateways are adding support for all major digital wallets.
+The rise of digital mobile wallets like Apple Pay, Google Pay, Samsung Pay, etc., has changed how customers pay through mobile, and payment gateways are adding support for all major digital wallets.

 12. 24×7 Customer Support